asgardius/midori-school/README.md

 At the moment this game is in beta development stage.
 If you want to help send me an email to asgardius@asgardius.company You can find game documentation at https://cloud.asgardius.company/s/3tPKHsMznzMjzEc?path=%2Fgame%20documentation%2FMidori%20in%20the%20Magic%20School

-First stable release is scheduled near Half Life 3 release (or maybe an Unfunaversary Day)
+First stable release is scheduled at 19 november 2026 (you must know why)

 Official video channel https://video.asgardius.company/c/asgardius_virtualx